White Paper

 Diane M. Soubly

-• Of Counsel in the Ann Arbor, Michigan office of Butzel Long PC
+• •Counsel in the Detroit, Michigan office of Fisher Phillips LLC

-• She has spoken and presented in-person and live seminars and webinars on various labor and employment and employee benefits issues, including the problems of employees who are victims of workplace harassment.
+• •Presented live seminars and webinars on various labor and employment and employee benefits issues, including victims of workplace harassment

-• Among other publications, Diane is Co-Editor-in-Chief of the second edition of the Bloomberg treatise on Workplace Harassment and its on-line updates, a 1700-page treatise including chapters discussing human trafficking issues.
-As an adjunct at Chicago-Kent College of Law, she originated and taught four courses, including a course on Harassment, Bullying, Human Trafficking, and Gender Violence in the Workplace.
+• •Among other publications, Diane is Co-Editor-in-Chief of the second edition of the Bloomberg treatise on Workplace Harassment and its on-line updates, a 1700-page treatise including chapters discussing human trafficking issues

-• J.D.
-University of Michigan Law School (with honors); B.A. (magna cum laude, English Honors, Phi Beta Kappa), M.A. (with distinction), Ph.D. (with distinction), Wayne State University
+• B.A., J.D.
+University of Michigan Law School (with honors), M.A. & Ph.D. (magna cum laude, English Honors, Phi Beta Kappa), Wayne State University

-• She is a Fellow of the College of Labor and Employment Lawyers, a Fellow of the American College of Employee Benefits Counsel, a Fellow of the Ameri-can Bar Foundation, and a member of the American Employment Law Council
+• •Fellow of the College of Labor and Employment Lawyers, a Fellow of the American College of Employee Benefits Counsel, a Life Fellow of the American Bar Foundation, and a member of the American Employment Law Council

 All of your training, right here at Lorman.